-Seniors may be granted open campus privileges during Power Hour and study halls the second semester of the current school year provided they are passing all course work and have not violated any school rules or polices.
-Seniors are exempt from end of the year final tests/projects if they have a cumulative grade of B- or higher in the class and have 9 or fewer absences for the year.
+Seniors may be granted open campus privileges during Power Hour and study halls the second semester of the current school year, provided they are passing all course work and have not violated any school rules or policies.
 Seniors may also request additional privileges to be approved by staff and administration.